-\textbf{Selecting between $\text{NCAI}_{\lambda=0}$ and $\text{NCAI}_{\lambda>0}$.} Generally, we observe that on data sets in which the noise is roughly symmetric around the posterior predictive mean (as in the Goldberg, Yuan, Williams, Lidar, and Depeweg data sets) $\text{NCAI}_{\lambda=0}$ and $\text{NCAI}_{\lambda>0}$ perform comparably well on average test log-likelihood.
-However, when the noise is skewed around the posterior predictive mean (like in the HeavyTail data set), we find that $\text{NCAI}_{\lambda>0}$ out-performs $\text{NCAI}_{\lambda=0}$.
+\paragraph{Selecting between $\text{NCAI}_{\lambda=0}$ and $\text{NCAI}_{\lambda>0}$.} Generally, we observe that on data-sets in which the noise is roughly symmetric around the posterior predictive mean (as in the Goldberg, Yuan, Williams, Lidar, and Depeweg data-sets) $\text{NCAI}_{\lambda=0}$ and $\text{NCAI}_{\lambda>0}$ perform comparably well on average test log-likelihood.
+However, when the noise is skewed around the posterior predictive mean (like in the HeavyTail data-set), we find that $\text{NCAI}_{\lambda>0}$ out-performs $\text{NCAI}_{\lambda=0}$.
 This is because $\text{NCAI}_{\lambda=0}$ first fits the variational parameters of the weights to best capture as best as possible, often fitting a function that represents the mean.
 After the warm-start, when training with respect to the variational parameters of the $z$'s, the uncertainty is increased about the mean to best capture the data, often in a way that does not significantly alter the parameters of the weights, thereby resulting in a posterior predictive with symmetric noise.